dbukowski/DBDebugToolkit/README.md

 The request and response body data is saved to the files to minimize the memory usage caused by the requests logging.
 If it happens to be too big anyway, you can disable the logging in the network submenu.

 **Warning!** To provide the requests list, DBDebugToolkit uses custom `NSURLProtocol` subclass.
-However, this mechanism does not support informing about the request progress.
-If any of the requests send by your application is meant to inform about its progress (e.g. photo upload with a progress bar), you can disable the logging in the network submenu while testing it.
+You should always make sure to test all your requests with network logging disabled as well, as this mechanism has some drawbacks.
+For example, it does not support informing about the request progress (e.g. when you download a photo and you want to show a progress bar).
+To test your requests, you can disable the logging in the network submenu.
 If you need to perform more tests you can disable the logging programmatically to avoid browsing the menu too many times:

 ```swift
 import DBDebugToolkit